Mary Pewitt's house.

 On the night of June 3rd, 1988, Pewitt finished her shift at Harold's Club on West Main Avenue.
 The 25-year-old had only started working at the bar two weeks prior.

-After closing up and bringing the cash receipts over to the owner's house, Pewitt returned to her home, where her friend, Randy Benson, was waiting for her.
+After closing up and bringing the cash receipts over to the owner's house, she returned to her home, where her friend, Randy Benson, was waiting for her.

 According to Benson, the pair watched television together until roughly 12.45 a.m., at which point he left.

-The following morning, Mary's mother, Elizabeth, arrived at the house to drop off Mary's two daughters.
-Elizabeth had agreed to look after them the previous night on account of her daughter's late work shift.
+The following morning, Pewitt's mother, Elizabeth, arrived at the house to drop off her two granddaughters, whom she had babysat the night before.

-When Elizabeth knocked on the front door, she didn't receive an answer.
-While they were standing on the front porch, waiting for Mary to open the door, one of the girls ran to the front of the house and peered in through the bedroom window.
+When Elizabeth knocked on the front door, her daughter didn't answer.
+While they were standing on the front porch, waiting for Pewitt to open the door, one of the girls ran to the front of the house and peered in through the bedroom window.

 There, sprawled out on the bed, was her mother—unresponsive and covered in blood.